SSW Graduate Coop

 Software Engineering Graduate Co-op Program

 Starting with Spring 2010, the Cooperative Education office will be providing services to Software Engineering (SSW) graduate students.
 This means that if you are interested in having a cooperative education job while you are completing your graduate work in SSW, it is now possible.
+TO QUALIFY:

 - Complete a semester (or two semesters for international students) of study in Software Engineering prior to a co-op work term.
 (International students must apply two semesters before they intend to co-op.
 For example, a student who began Stevens in F09 could apply in F09, and co-op in F10.)